dorado-ai-devops/ai-agent/README_ENG.md

 python main.py
 ```

-You can interact with the agent via CLI or modify the main file to run direct tests on the tools.
+You can invoke the agent via API (`POST /ask`) or adapt the code to test tools directly.

 ---

 ## 🌐 Environment Communication

-The agent communicates with `ai-gateway` through internal HTTP requests (Kubernetes service).\
+The agent talks to `ai-gateway` via internal Kubernetes service (`http://ai-gateway-service...`).
 Active endpoints:

 - `POST /generate-pipeline`
 - `POST /analyze-log`
 - `POST /lint-chart`

-All prompts, responses, and events are logged by the gateway and audited via MCP messages.
+- `POST /query`

+All requests include the source caller and mode (default: `ollama`).

 ---

 ## 🧠 Intelligence & Models

-- **Default model:** OpenAI GPT-4 (can be switched to Mistral/Ollama by changing the config and backend microservice).
+- **Default model:** OpenAI GPT-4 (can be replaced by Mistral/Ollama or fine-tuned models).
-- All tool calls use `ollama` as the default engine (configurable).
-- Future: integration of a fine-tuned model (`flan-t5` or others).
+- All backend microservices allow setting `mode=ollama | openai` dynamically.
+- In the future: plug-in support for fine-tuned LLMs (e.g., FLAN-T5).

 ---

 ## 🔎 Observability & Traceability

-- **Detailed logs** at each step (start, input, result, error) in stdout (visible in Kubernetes pods).
-- **MCP**: All relevant executions are logged by `ai-gateway` through MCP messages, including metadata (caller, paths, microservice, etc).
+- **Verbose logs** for each tool call, inputs, outputs, and errors (stdout).
+- **MCP Protocol**: All key agent interactions are reported to `ai-gateway` with full metadata for audit.

 ---

-## 📦 Main Dependencies
+## 📦 Key Dependencies

 ```text
 langchain